agile-learning-institute/mentorHub/README.md

 # The mentorHub Platform

-mentorHub is a cloud platform that support our operations, and serve the needs of members, mentors, partners, and donors.
+mentorHub is a cloud platform that supports our operations, and serves the needs of members, mentors, partners, and donors.
 This platform is here to give apprentices real-world experience working in a modern computing environment, and exposure to a full design-build-run SDLC with QA controls, and CI/CD Automations.

 mentorHub is comprised of a collection of microservices that fall along bounded domains.
 See [here](https://github.com/orgs/agile-learning-institute/repositories?q=mentorhub&type=all&sort=name) for a list of repositories.